zkamvar/challenges-manuscript/README.md

 Then you can select the palette in the lower right-hand corner of inkscape.
 The one that says `challenges #Color palette by Paletton.com #72W0S0kdPiS8cz9gnt9957fjh8+Columns: 4`

+The font family we are using is [Sawasdee]()https://fontinfo.opensuse.org/families/Sawasdee.html), which happens to be the font for the RECON logo.

 # Components to work on

 We have decided on a model where we are creating a directed graph with inputs